beastwood/synctity/doc/sphinx/installation.rst

 Mac OS X Installer
 ------------------

-Download the latest Mac installer (``synctity-01.03.dmg``) from `GitHub <https://github.com/beastwood/synctity/tree/master/install>`_.
+Download the latest Mac installer (``synctity-01.03.dmg``) from `GitHub <https://github.com/beastwood/synctity/releases>`_.
 Open the disk image, and drag the Synctity icon into your :guilabel:`Applications` folder.
 Launch the application by double-clicking on the icon.

 .. note::

 	The Mac OS X application bundle does not contain the source code for Synctity.
-The source code is hosted on `GitHub <https://github.com/beastwood/synctity>`_.
+The source code is also hosted on `GitHub <https://github.com/beastwood/synctity>`_.

 Installing from Source (Linux or Mac)
 -------------------------------------